 4) KEEP LEAVES DRY

 Wet leaves have a tendency to become diseased leaves.
 Leaf-mould diseases may result if leaves remain wet overnight.
-Leaves that are wet and in direct hot sunlight can develop burn marks (burning glass effect of the water droplets).
+Leaves that are wet and in direct hot sunlight can develop burn marks.
 For precision watering browse watering guns and nozzles.

 5) BE SPARING IF YOU CAN

 Irrigate in a way that saves water.
-It's a little like driving a car as efficiently as you can.
 Water as much as necessary but be as efficient as you are able.
 This is simplified with an automatic irrigation system with moisture sensor – in the bed, on the balcony or on your lawn.